VictorKabata/Notflix/README.md

 - [Fantasy Premier League](https://github.com/joreilly/FantasyPremierLeague) - Kotlin Multiplatform project with Jetpack Compose, Compose for Desktop and SwiftUI clients (and using Ktor for remote API requests and Realm for persistence).
 - [KaMPKit](https://github.com/touchlab/KaMPKit)
 - [People In Space](https://github.com/joreilly/PeopleInSpace) - Minimal Kotlin Multiplatform project with SwiftUI, Jetpack Compose, Compose for Wear OS, Compose for Desktop, Compose for Web, and Kotlin/JS + React clients along with Ktor backend.
+- [Poetree](https://github.com/MamboBryan/poetree) - Poetree is a minimalistic poetry app that helps people freely access art from a global community full of poetry lovers.

 ## Other Helpful Resources